Tyh2001/tyh-ui2/README.en-US.md

 ## Thank a lot 💖

-Thank all those who have [contributed](https://github.com/Tyh2001/tyh-ui2/graphs/contributors)！to `tyh-ui`!
+Thank all those who have [contributed](https://github.com/Tyh2001/tyh-ui2/graphs/contributors)！to `tyh-ui2`!